 Transforming Earth into Art

-My parallel fascination with archaeology led me to studies at Crow Canyon Archaeology Center with two well-known Pueblo potters.
+My parallel fascination with archaeology led me to studies at Crow Canyon Archaeology Center with two well-known Pueblo potters, legendary Southwest archaeologist Florence Lister, the archaeology staff of the Center and renowned Southwest ceramic typologist, Stewart Peckham.
 That had such a visceral impact on my connection with my art that I changed my making method to hand-building in 1990.

-But rather than ground or pit firing, as the Pueblo artists prefer, I started firing with the salt-bisque method, then years later added fumed saggar firing.
+But rather than ground or pit firing, as the Pueblo artists prefer, I started firing with the salt-bisque method, later changing to fumed saggar firing, which remains my favorite method today.

 There is something truly miraculous about the transition from the soft, malleability of clay to the ringing hardness of fired work, as if the artist joins forces with nature to create rock.